Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Voting on Proposals
 ^^^^^^^^^^^^^^^^^^^

 You can vote on various community proposals using your staking power as voting power.
-Cast your vote during a proposal's voting period to signal to the network your voting preference.
-Every time you'll stake a block during that period, you'll register one vote.
+Register your voting preferences during a proposal's voting period; every time you'll stake a block during that period, you'll cast one vote.

 The more blocks you stake within a proposal's voting period, the more voting power you have.